iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Way 5: Turn off Safari Suggestions

-Step 2: Toggle off Safari Suggestions if it has been turned on.
+Step 2: Toggle off Safari Suggestions.

 Turn off Safari Suggestions